|

 -

-Water each area covered by
+each area covered by the sprinkler for about 10 – 15

-the sprinkler for 10 – 15 minutes per location.
+minutes per location.

 -

-The first 21 – 25 days are
+first 21 – 25 days are the most critical.

 -

-mowings gradually reduce watering to established lawn
+the first two mowings gradually reduce watering to

-levels.
+established lawn levels.

 -

-Established lawns need
+Established lawns need about one inch of water per

-about one inch of water per week.
-Rainfall and watering
+week.
+Rainfall and watering combined.

 -

-Water established lawns
+Water

 Fertilize